Gaia Dragoon G

 Engine Gear with a wide metal tip, similar in width to SG Metal Flat Base (Gaia Dragoon V Version).

-Outclassed, but not unusable, one of the best standard Engine Gears - and of course, it was the one that Hasbro didn't release a CEW version of.
+By far the best standard Engine Gear and the only one to make competitive use of the Engine Gear gimmick - and of course, it was the only one that Hasbro didn't release a CEW version of.